-To address the need for housing in San Francisco, the City has established goals that would provide affordable housing for low- and moderate-income households.
+San Francisco has established goals for affordable housing production and preservation based on the housing needs for low- and moderate-income households.

 To accomplish these goals the City has programs to:

 - build and improve affordable homes, - provide down-payment assistance to homebuyers, and - help families and individuals stay in affordable homes and prevent displacement.